Notes On Implementation of Gatsblog

 Identifying Resources

-Then I decided to hash the YYYY-MM-DDThh-mm-ssZ part and append the hash value to the URL scheme.
-Thus the URL scheme turns out to be:
+To solve this problem, I decided to hash the YYYY-MM-DDThh-mm-ssZ portion and append the hash value to the URL.
+The resulting URL scheme became:

 /post/YYYY/MM/post-name-1a0c

-When implementing my design, I spotted that CSS layout box is not designed for professional designers.
+While implementing my design, I discovered that CSS layout boxes aren't ideal for professional designers.

 Typography Explained